NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 I need a timeline of the milestones in the proposal flow So that I can follow the progress of my proposal

+**Acceptance criterias**

+- Verify that I can see the radio buttons and checkboxes as in the Figma design, but not modify them
+- Verify that the timeline progress is updated according to the stage of the proposal

 ### Proposal feed

 As a user of the proposals functionality